Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon R9 290 is 75% faster than the Radeon R9 380X in general, because of its greater bandwidth. (explain)
+Memory BandwidthThe Radeon R9 290 should in theory perform a lot faster than the Radeon R9 380X in general. (explain)

-Texel RateThe Radeon R9 290 will be a little bit (approximately 3%) more effective at AF than the Radeon R9 380X. (explain)
+Texel RateThe Radeon R9 290 is just a bit (approximately 3%) faster with regards to texture filtering than the Radeon R9 380X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison